NVlabs/dream-in-4d/README.md

 ```
 @InProceedings{zheng2024unified,
   title     = {A Unified Approach for Text- and Image-guided 4D Scene Generation},
-  author    = {Yufeng Zheng and Xueting Li and Koki Nagano and Sifei Liu and Karsten Kreis and Otmar Hilliges and Shalini De Mello},
+  author    = {Yufeng Zheng and Xueting Li and Koki Nagano and Sifei Liu and Otmar Hilliges and Shalini De Mello},
   booktitle = {CVPR},
   year      = {2024}
 }